Frequently Asked Questions

 Can my child take the school bus?

-Students in Kindergarten to Grade 6, who attend their designated catchment school and live over 1.6 km away, are eligible for transportation.
-Nursery students who attend a French Milieu school, Niji Mahkwa, and Isaac Brock (for Indigenous language programs only), and live over 1.6 km away, are eligible for transportation.
+Students in Kindergarten to Grade 6 who attend their designated catchment school and live more than 1.6 km away are eligible for transportation.
+Nursery students who attend a French Milieu school, and Niji Mahkwa and Isaac Brock for Indigenous language programs, and live over 1.6 km away, are eligible for transportation.
 Requests for transportation must be made at the school where the child is registered.
 Students must be registered first before requesting transportation.
 Transportation is not provided for students in Grade 7 or higher.

-What vocational programming is available to all Senior Years students in WSD?
+What vocational programming is available to all Senior Years students?

 The division has two vocational Senior Years schools:

-What alternative programs are available to all Senior Years students in WSD?
+What Big Picture Learning schools are available to all Senior Years students?

-What language programs (other than French) are available to all Early and Middle Year students in WSD?
+What language programs (other than French) are available to all Early and Middle Years students?

 WSD offers language programs at:

-What enriched academic programs are available to all Middle and Senior Year students in WSD?
+What enriched academic programs are available to all Middle and Senior Years students?

 WSD offers enriched academic programming at:

-What enriched athletic programs are available to all Middle and Senior Year students in WSD?
+What enriched athletic programs are available to all Middle and Senior Years students?

 Are entrance exams or tryouts required to join an enriched academic or athletic program?